 Invested $3 million over 3 years to understand what it would take to eradicate feral pigs, cats and mice from Auckland Island (46,000 ha).
-As the fifth largest island in New Zealand and approximately the same size as all previous island eradications put together, Maukahuka Pest Free Auckland Island is a huge but achievable undertaking.
+As the fifth largest island in New Zealand, Maukahuka Pest Free Auckland Island is a huge but achievable undertaking.

 Eradicated mice from the subantarctic Antipodes Island (2100 ha) in 2018.
 DOC partnered with public supporters, the Morgan Foundation, WWFNZ and Island Conservation to deliver the ‘Million Dollar Mouse’ project in 2016, attracting extensive support.
 This has provided a safe haven for many native species including the endemic Antipodes snipe and pipit and two species of parakeet.

 Eradicated mice from Motuareronui/Adele Island in 2017 allowing South Island robins to be reintroduced and the island to be a creche for great spotted kiwi/roroa chicks